ScorpionFiko/UTOR-MOD03-CHAL01-Enhanced-Password-Generator/README.md

 - go the the application at: https://scorpionfiko.github.io/UTOR-MOD03-CHAL01-Enhanced-Password-Generator/
 - click "Generate Password"
 - Select the form inputs
-    - if all character type inputs are set to "false", their border is highlighed in red and the "continue" button is disabled
+    - if all character type inputs are set to "false", their border is highlighted in red and the "continue" button is disabled
 - Click the "continue" button to obtain the password from the selected length and character type set

 For viewing the responsiveness of the website:<br />